LeeMorinUCF/QMB3311S22/demo_11_PP_Ch_07_Methods/README.md

 ```

-The help documentation for methods uses this form.
+The help documentation for methods uses this form:

 ```python
 >>> help(str.lower)